rknightion/tailscale-node-remover/README.md

 A Github Action to remove orphaned nodes from your Tailscale tailnet.

+## Features

+- Specify a timeout after a node was last seen
+- Filter nodes by tags

 ## Usage

 Create a [Tailscale API access token](https://login.tailscale.com/admin/settings/keys) and add it to your repository's "Actions secrets and variables" as ``TS_API_TOKEN``